Trump's Tariffs and Their Consequences

 Already, Tesla sales in Europe are going down.
 In January, Tesla's sales in Europe fell 45% - 76% in Germany while overall EV sales were up.
 Another big drop in February.
 The European press has reported a great deal of anger at Trump and Musk and organized protests and business boycotts aimed at Tesla.

 Tesla’s stock price rose after Trump’s election and is now getting clobbered.
 As of March 10, Tesla is the worst performing stock in the S&P 500 this year.
 But the P/E ratio is still very high, about 130 times 2024 earnings per share (EPS).
 Any fall in earnings per share will lead to another large decline in Tesla's stock price.
-In the worse case scenario, Tesla's investment in the huge plants in China and Germany could be close to worthless.
+In the worse case scenario, Tesla's investment in the huge plants in China and Germany could be financial disasters.

 Elon Musk is proud that all Teslas sold in America are assembled in America.
 But 40% of its car batteries are from China.
 The company also buys parts from Mexico and Canada.
 Tesla's growing battery business is in storage batteries.